 12 Cheap and Easy Brown-Bag Lunches

 Buying lunch every day can put a serious dent in the household budget.
 If each noontime meal costs $6 during the workweek, the tab hits close to $1,500 over the course of a year.
 But a little planning can yield dramatic savings.
 Preparing lunch at home in bulk at the start of each week easily pares the lunch bill by half.
 (For a more precise estimate of potential savings, use Bankrate's lunch savings calculator.)
-Moreover, a brown-bag lunch gives you control over portion size and ingredients.
-Overall, a win for your wallet, your waistline, and your health.
-In honor of National Pack Your Lunch Day on March 10, here are 12 ideas for budget-friendly workday lunches.
+Moreover, a brown-bag lunch provides control over portion size and ingredients.
+Overall, a win for your wallet, waistline, and health.
+In honor of National Pack Your Lunch Day on March 10, here are 12 ideas for budget-friendly school or workday lunches.

 This salad is a tasty and light lunch with Mediterranean flair.
 It requires no cooking, just some basic assembly and mixing that should take only 10 minutes.
 Combine equal amounts of canned (drained and rinsed) chickpeas and crumbled feta, double the amount of cut-up cherry tomatoes, a big squirt of lemon juice, a splash of olive oil, a pinch of dried oregano, and salt and pepper.
 This recipe is easy to scale for multiple servings.

 Fans of Chinese takeout will dig into this cheap brown-bag lunch with relish.
 The necessary ingredients include Chinese egg noodles (spaghetti will do), sesame oil, soy sauce, Chinese rice vinegar and sesame paste (tahini will do), peanut butter, sugar, grated ginger, fresh garlic, and cucumber and carrot sticks.
 Make enough for several lunches throughout the week.
 Leftover chicken from dinner?
 Shred up a piece and add for extra protein.